 In 2004 a HO Division Standards Committee was established to organize a standard set of construction plans for module tables, wiring and track to further improve operation and set-up procedures.
 All modules pass an evaluation with the aim of bringing each module into compliance with the standard plans.

 In 2005 the HO Division purchased a 12 ft enclosed trailer for storing and hauling modules to shows.
 The trailer was purchased outright with division dues and show income.
 Division graphics and lettering are being applied to the trailer.

-In the six years since the HO Division was organized we have attended a total of 23 shows.
+In the thru 2009 the HO Division was organized we have attended a total of 23 shows.
 Included were the Interstate Fair in Pensacola, the Fairhope Alabama Train Show , The Pensacola Train Show, the Dothan Georgia Train Show, the Miracle Strip Model Railroad show in Fort Walton Beach and others.
 We were able to run at our first show five months after starting construction.
 Of course we run at least once a month on our own.

-In the last year we have added an inside “fiddle” yard which makes it possible to set-up trains while other members are running rather than stop, remove and then replace trains on the main tracks.
+In the last years we have added a“fiddle” yard to the show layout which makes it possible to set-up trains while other members are running rather than stop, remove and then replace trains on the main tracks.
 We have also added a new set of member modules and a new lift bridge module that allows members to enter the control area without crawling under the layout.
-Another module set is under construction.
+Other module sets are under construction.
 We are continuing to improve and expand.

 The primary Division objective will be continued improvement of our modular layout.
 At the same time a major aim will be to increase the popularity of model railroading by appearing at shows and other venues in Florida and neighboring states.
 But the real aim is to have fun with model railroading and run model trains.